iNoles/iNoles/README.md

 # Hi there, I'm Jonathan Steele 👋

-🎯 **Senior Mobile Engineer** | Building scalable, cross-platform apps with .NET MAUI, Flutter, Kotlin, and Swift
-📍 Based in Melbourne, Florida | 💼 Currently at **eLifeguard, Inc.**
+🎯 **Senior Mobile Engineer** | Building scalable native and cross-platform apps with .NET MAUI, Flutter, Kotlin, and Swift 📍 Based in Melbourne, Florida | 💼 Currently at **eLifeguard, Inc.**

 ## 👨‍💻 About Me